Tondeptrai23/IntroAI/README.md

 ### Run a specific agent

-Edit the `pacman.py` at line 650.
+Edit the `pacman.py` at line 650-654 (uncomment needed agent).
 You can choose from the following agents:

 - `DFSGhost(index)`: A ghost that uses depth-first search to find the shortest path to Pacman.
 - `BFSGhost(index)`: A ghost that uses breadth-first search to find the shortest path to Pacman.